Skip to main content

 Stripe, Slack, Twilio, AWS SNS, Google Pub/Sub, Microsoft Graph — every inbound webhook verifies the sender’s signature with a timing-safe compare and a 5-minute replay window.
 No shared-secret-only perimeters.

-Independent audit
+Independent audits

-Findings closed, not pending
+Findings closed, audits ongoing

 Pricing

 Get started free, no credit card.
 Pool runtime, Dashboard chat, Telegram, plugins, and the full Atlas dashboard work on $0/month.
 Add a card and pay only for what you use, or upgrade to Pro for a flat rate when your volume calls for it.
+Need everything inside your own perimeter?
+Run the Local Platform on your own infra.

 Free tier